-Since ancient times, the Chinese have been mostly drinking flavoured teas, with green teas perfumed with fresh jasmine flowers to name only the most well-known.
+Since ancient times, the Chinese have been mostly drinking flavored teas, with green teas perfumed with fresh jasmine flowers to name only the most well-known.

 A leap through the centuries brings us to the 19th century and the recipe transmitted by a mandarin to Earl Charles Grey, who was the British Foreign Secretary at the time.
-Earl Grey adapted this ancient Chinese recipe to the current tastes: a tea flavoured with bergamot, and the famous Earl Grey tea was born.
+Earl Grey adapted this ancient Chinese recipe to the current tastes: a tea flavored with bergamot, and the famous Earl Grey tea was born.
 The 1950s saw the development of citrus fruit teas; many blends were created by Jean Jumeau-Lafond, the Dammann Frères expert.
-This marvellously aromatic essential oil has at times found itself associated on its own with various teas and, at other times, combined with other citrus fruit essential oils, thus increasing the aromatic range of flavourful teas with multiple notes and colours.
+This marvellously aromatic essential oil has at times found itself associated on its own with various teas and, at other times, combined with other citrus fruit essential oils, thus increasing the aromatic range of flavorful teas with multiple notes and colors.

 A little-known fruit.